 Another radio pastor, Tim Barton: “Yes, come out and have sex with us — have to participate.
 They’re going to force participation and that’s what we’re seeing around the country.”

 What are they so afraid of?
 In 2002, Congress considered a bill to suppress the all-night dance parties, or raves, in which MDMA (“ecstasy”) is consumed.
-It was called the RAVE bill – “Reducing America’s Vulnerability to Ecstasy.”
+It was called – wait for it – the RAVE bill: “Reducing America’s Vulnerability to Ecstasy.”
 This is a long way from tribal cultures that consider ecstasy both a fundamental right as well as insurance against violence, or from the rites of Dionysus, in which, writes Christine Downing, “Ritually sanctioned ‘raving’ protected against true insanity.”

-All literalists of both the right (Christian or Muslim) or left (feminist or communist) assume no difference between fantasy and action and believe that having “lust in one’s heart,” as Jimmy Carter confessed, is the same as enacting it.
-But the more we recognize the reality of the psyche, the less need we have for acting out; and the less need we have to project Aphrodite or Dionysus onto others.
+All literalists of both the right (Christian, Jewish or Muslim) or left (feminist or communist) assume no difference between fantasy and action and believe that having “lust in one’s heart,” as Jimmy Carter confessed, is the same as enacting it.
+But the more we recognize the reality of the psyche, the less need we have for acting out; and the less need we have to project Aphroditic or Dionysian qualities onto others.

 Eventually, the Paranoid Imagination may dissolve itself back into its ancestral source, what I have called the Creative Imagination.
 Read the myth: Psyche marries Eros.
 He is Aphrodite’s favorite son, the beautiful, winged youth.
 The story tells us that the soul, Psyche, cannot mature without union with the erotic imagination, and their daughter, the product of their union, is Voluptos (voluptuousness).
 Here is Paganism’s alternative to Puritanism: The end-result of soul-making is not asceticism but voluptuousness!